 Geothermal energy systems: have: a modest environmental footprint; will not be impacted by climate change; and have potential to become the world's lowest cost source of sustainable renewable thermal fuel for zero-emission, base-load direct use and power generation.
-Displacement of more emissive fossil energy supplies with geothermal energy can also be expected to play a key role in advancing both energy security and climate change mitigation strategies.
-In this context, shared challenges on the road to a global portfolio of safe, secure, competitively priced energy supplies are drivers for international cooperation in research, exploration, pilot demonstration and pre-competitive development of geothermal energy resources and technologies.
+Displacement of more emissive fossil energy supplies with geothermal energy can also be expected to play a key role in advancing both energy security and climate change

+Table 1.
+Ten key international geothermal energy fora.